-In those days, when the people moved from one place to another, all who were large enough to walk and strong enough to carry a burden on the shoulders, were laden.
-Usually men, women, and children alike bore loads suited to their strength.
+In those days, when the people moved from one place to another, all who were large enough to walk and strong enough to carry a burden on the shoulders were laden.
+Usually, men, women, and children alike bore loads suited to their strength.
 Yet sometimes the men carried no loads at all, for if journeying through a country where they feared that some enemy might attack them, the men must be ready to fight and to defend their wives and children.
-A man cannot fight well if he is carrying a burden; he cannot use his arms readily, nor run about lightly — forward to attack, backward in retreat.
+A man cannot fight well if he carries a burden; he cannot use his arms readily, nor run about lightly — forward to attack, backward in retreat.
 If he is not free to fight well, his family will be in danger.
-White men who have seen Indians journeying in this way, and who have not understood why some women carried heavy loads and the men carried nothing, have said that Indian men were idle and lazy, and forced their women to do all the work.
+White men who have seen Indians journeying in this way and who have not understood why some women carried heavy loads and the men carried nothing have said that Indian men were idle and lazy and forced their women to do all the work.
 Those who wrote those things were mistaken in what they said.
 They did not understand what they saw.
-The truth is that these men were prepared for danger of attacks by enemies, and were ready to do their best to save their families from harm.
+The truth is that these men were prepared for the danger of attacks by enemies and were ready to do their best to save their families from harm.

-Carrying on their backs all their property, except the little which the dogs might pack, it is evident that the Indians in those days could not make long journeys.
+Carrying on their backs all their property, except the little that the dogs might pack, it is evident that the Indians in those days could not make long journeys.

-In those days they had no buckets of wood or tin in which to carry water.
-Instead, they used a vessel like a bag or sack, made from the soft membrane of one of the stomachs of the buffalo.
+In those days, they had no buckets of wood or tin in which to carry water.
+So instead, they used a vessel like a bag or sack, made from the soft membrane of one of the stomachs of the buffalo.
 This, after it had been cleansed and all the openings from it save one had been tied up, the women filled at the stream with a spoon made of buffalo horn or with a larger ladle of the horn of the wild sheep.

 Because this water-skin was soft and flexible, it could not stand on the ground, and they hung it up, sometimes on the limb of a tree, more often on one of the poles of the lodge, or sometimes on a tripod — three sticks coming together at the top and standing spread out at the ground.